balancer/balancer-v2-monorepo/pkg/deployments/DEPLOYING.md

 ## Verifying Tasks

-There's three things to verify from a task:
+There are three things to verify from a task:

 - the build information
 - the inputs
 - the deployment script

-The last two can be performed with simple manual inspection, that is, reviewing `input.ts` and `index.ts` and checking that inputs are sensible and constructor arguments provided correctly.
+The last two can be performed with simple manual inspection, that is, reviewing `input.ts` and `index.ts` and checking that they have sensible inputs and correct constructor arguments.

 In order to check the `build-info` contents, follow these steps: